Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Potential Cons Of Hydrogen Fuel Cell Cars

-Comparatively, a full electric car maintain 80 of the original 100 watts.
+Comparatively, a full electric car might maintain 80 of the original 100 watts.

-Read more about the specifics of efficiency in the theconversation.com resource in the sources list
+Read more about the specifics of the above energy conversion efficiency data in the theconversation.com resource, found in the sources list at the bottom of this guide

 Fuel Cells Are Currently Expensive